“Justice, justice you shall pursue”

 We provide periodic large group hands-on activities in social service as well as small group regular commitments (our four monthly soup caravans).
 We also encourage individual and family hands-on volunteering in local agencies (e.g., Stop Hunger Now).

-We seek opportunities for interfaith dialogue and social action (through our membership in VOICE (Virginians Organized for Interfaith Community Engagement) and partnership with the McLean Islamic Center.
+We seek opportunities for interfaith dialogue and social action (through our membership in VOICE (Virginians Organized for Interfaith Community Engagement) and partnership with the McLean Islamic Center and the Virginia Interfaith Center for Public Policy.

 Finally we raise funds for making grants to local nonprofits serving the poor and needy in our area.

-Our activities and programs in fall into two categories – social justice and social service.
+Our activities and programs fall into two categories – social justice and social service.

 TRS is an active member of Virginians Organized for Interfaith Community Engagement.
 VOICE is a nonpartisan coalition of almost 50 faith communities and civic organizations in Northern Virginia working together to build power in middle and low-income communities.
 Organized in Fairfax, Arlington, and Prince William counties as well as the City of Alexandria, VOICE unites people across lines of race, class, religion, political party, and geography to take action on key issues in our community, including but not limited to affordable housing, access to health and dental care, and immigrant rights.